danchoi/vitunes/README.markdown

 playlist search, iTunes will play in continous mode, where the next track in the playlist will automatically start playing after the current one ends.

-But if you start playing a track you got to through search or some other path, iTunes will stop playing after the track you just selected ends.
+But if you start playing a track you got to through query search or some other path, iTunes will stop playing after the track you just selected ends.

 If you want use ViTunes to find and queue a bunch of tracks and have them play in automatic succession, use the next feature...